Email Connected Service

 Troubleshooting:

-NOT authorized: 401 Error message:
+NOT authorised: 401 Error message:

 Auth_URL_2_error.jpg